antriksht/d3diy_sowgenerator/replit.md

 ## Overview

-This is a React-based proposal generator application that allows users to create professional Statement of Work documents using AI assistance.
-The application features a tabbed interface for configuration, AI-powered section generation, and DOCX export functionality.
-It's designed to run entirely in the browser with no backend dependencies for proposal generation.
+This is a React-based AI-powered proposal generator application that creates professional Statement of Work documents with intelligent section generation.
+The application features a tabbed interface for configuration, customizable AI prompts for each section, and DOCX export functionality.
+All sections now have custom prompts that generate contextual, project-specific content based on user configuration.

 ## User Preferences